Mathematical programs with complementarity constraints and application to hyperparameter tuning: Numerical experiments

 \subsection{Numerical behaviour of penalisation and relaxation methods}

+Our first observation is that due to the highly non-convex nature of \MODEL{}, the stationary point to which the algorithms converge is quite variable depending on the initialisation of the decision variables; see Figure~\ref{fig:multistart}.
+Throughout the experiments a multi-start strategy is used which is fully described in supplementary material Section~\ref{SM:starting_point}.

-Here, we discuss the behaviour of the methods from Section~\ref{section:SolutionMethods} when applied to problem \MODEL{}.
-First, for the sequential relaxation method, we observe that the relaxation parameter almost always decreases to $10^{-6}$.
-That is, at each iteration $t$ with $\relaxparam{}^t = 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}$, the solutions found by Algorithm~\ref{alg:relxation} for the subproblem \relaxation{\relaxparam{}^t} are not MPCC feasible (i.e. \eqref{eq:stopping_criterion} does not hold) and the algorithm only terminates when the relaxation parameter reaches $10^{-6}$ and the complementary constraints are forced within the exit tolerance.
-On the other hand, the penalisation method terminates with a range of different penalty parameters between $10^3$ and $10^6$.
-That is, for those values of $\penaltyparam{}^t$, the solvers find solutions to the subproblem \penalisation{\penaltyparam{}^t} that are MPCC feasible and so satisfy the exit condition.
-The distribution of these observations at termination is presented in Table~\ref{table:pi_and_feasibility}.
-The value for MPCC feasibility, more precisely, the maximum violation over the constraints of \MODEL{} is also given.
-Further research should investigate the structure of \MODEL{} to quantify why the penalisation approach is able to find an MPCC feasible solution before the penalty parameter $\penaltyparam{}^t$ potentially gets too large and causes \penalisation{\penaltyparam{}^t} to become ill-conditioned (e.g. \cite[Example 3]{Leyffer2006interior}), as it is usually observed for penalty-based algorithms \cite{Murray1971,Wright1994}.
+Secondly, we observe that for the sequential relaxation method, parameter $\relaxparam{}$ almost always decreases to $10^{-6}$.
+That is, at each iteration $t$ with $\relaxparam{}^t = 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}$, the solutions found by Algorithm~\ref{alg:relxation} for the subproblem \relaxation{\relaxparam{}^t} are not MPCC feasible (i.e. \eqref{eq:stopping_criterion} does not hold) and the algorithm only terminates when the relaxation parameter reaches $10^{-6}$ and the complementarity constraints are forced within the exit tolerance.
+On the other hand, the penalisation method terminates with a range of different penalty parameters $\penaltyparam{}^t$ between $10^3$ and $10^6$ producing MPCC feasible solutions.
+For more details see Table~\ref{table:pi_and_feasibility}.
+Further research should investigate the structure of \MODEL{} to quantify why the penalisation approach is able to find an MPCC feasible solution before the penalty parameter~$\penaltyparam{}^t$ potentially gets too large and causes \penalisation{\penaltyparam{}^t} to become ill-conditioned (e.g.~\cite[Example 3]{Leyffer2006interior}), as it is usually observed for penalty-based algorithms~\cite{Murray1971,Wright1994}.